jhaston/Multiple-client-server-application/README.md

 A collection of classes that define a server and a client application.

 # Introduction
 The project may be used for education, or further developed for commercial use.
-The implementation includes essential java classes and methods, inheritance, interfaces, sockets, collections, serialization, exception handling, threading and more!
+The implementation includes essential java classes and methods, inheritance, an interface, sockets, collections, serialization, exception handling, threading and more!

 The project was part of a university assignment to build an online video hire application.